10 Best things to do in Sabugal

 #3 Explore the medieval center of Sabugal

 Sabugal is a small city, but it has a lovely traditional medieval center with very some beautiful old buildings, narrow streets, and alleys.
-The area around the castle is possibly the most interesting with a big square and several rustic houses around it.
+The area around the castle is possibly the most interesting, with a big square and several rustic houses around it.
 We suggest you leave the car in one of the car parks and walk around as it’s much easier and more fun.

 #4 Visit the historic village of Sortelha

-Differently to many small villages in Portugal, Sortelha was a relevant city for centuries – mostly because of its location, making it essential for the defense of the Portuguese borders.
+Different from many small villages in Portugal, Sortelha was a relevant city for centuries – mostly because of its location, making it essential for the defense of the Portuguese borders.

 #5 Explore the other historic villages of Sabugal

-We have already explored Sortelha and Sabugal, as they are the most relevant and well preserved, but all five medieval towns are well worth a visit.
+We have already explored Sortelha and Sabugal, as they are the most relevant and well-preserved, but all five medieval towns are well worth a visit.
 Each one has valuable attractions, particularly for history buffs.
 Alfaites has an old keep and a nice lookout; Vila do Touro was a templar town with a castle and several examples of Manueline windows; and Vilar Maior has an ancient Leonese castle, a Portuguese keep, a Museum, and even rock engravings.

 #6 Go to the ruins of Termas de Água Radium

-Termas de Água Radium was a five-star hotel, Spa, and thermal water resort near Sortelha that opened in the 1920s and closed after the WW2.
+Termas de Água Radium was a five-star hotel, Spa, and thermal water resort near Sortelha that opened in the 1920s and closed after WW2.
 The water from that spring was considered the most radioactive in the world, which was considered a good thing at the time.
-Obviously, after discovering the real effects of radioactivity things changed very quickly.
+Obviously, after discovering the real effects of radioactivity, things changed very quickly.

 #7 Go to Serra da Malcata Natural Reserve